 In recent years, medical marijuana has gained increasing popularity as a potential tool in the fight against cancer.
-Scientific research and patient reports suggest that it can provide relief in alleviating symptoms of the disease and enhance the effectiveness of treatment.
+Scientific research and patient reports suggest that it may provide relief in alleviating disease symptoms and increase the effectiveness of treatment.
 In this article, we will take a closer look at the possibilities of using medical marijuana in cancer therapy.
 We will also present the latest scientific research and expert opinions.

 What will you learn from this article?